By Larry Lacombe

 Regulatory overload is experienced amongst all healthcare leaders.
 With more than 629 discrete regulatory requirements across nine regulatory domains, it’s apparent why maintaining compliance throughout a complex healthcare system is difficult.
 CMMS proves to be a beneficial solution by alleviating regulatory burden due to compliance requirements.

-With a CMMS, the maintenance team is notified automatically of continual required testing – without the team having to scramble to make sure everything is up-to-date in the weeks or days leading up to an anticipated Joint Commission (TJC) survey.
+The maintenance team is notified automatically of continual required testing – without the team having to scramble to make sure everything is up-to-date in the weeks or days leading up to an anticipated Joint Commission (TJC) survey.
 For example, depending on the type, fire pumps are required to be tested either weekly, monthly or annually.
 Instead of tracking these tests manually, a computerized system sets up frequent tests, allowing the organization to track current data, see future trends and decipher when the next test will take place.
 Now, maintenance teams are aware of when testing is required, along with the typical cost associated with said test, so there are no surprises.
 A CMMS then tracks the system’s full history, forecasts any preventative maintenance and notifies your team when it’s time to test again – letting your team focus on other pertinent tasks.

 Creates a culture of accountability